Ja'Marr Chase Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Matchup vs. San Francisco

-- The 223.3 passing yards the 49ers allow per game makes them the NFL's fifth-ranked pass defense this season.
+- This week Chase will face the NFL's fifth-ranked pass defense (223.3 yards allowed per game).

-- At 1.4 passing TDs allowed per game, the 49ers defense is ranked sixth in the league.
+- At 1.4 passing TDs conceded per game, the 49ers defense is ranked sixth in the league.

 Recent Performances